DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Improvement and extension of annotation protocol

 The distribution of the final MOS and standard deviation of opinion scores (SOS) of all annotated videos is shown in Fig. \ref{fig_MOS-hist}.
-We can see that most videos in this dataset have moderate to relatively high visual realism, and the standard deviation in opinion scores is relatively low with the majority under 1.
+We can see that most videos in this dataset have moderate to relatively high photorealism, and the standard deviation in opinion scores is relatively low with the majority under 1.
 Some samples of the dataset are shown in Fig. \ref{fig_samples}.
-We then visualize the high frequency words in the reasons described by the annotators in Fig. \ref{fig_word-cloud}.
-This word cloud shows that the textual descriptions are mainly about the places (e.g. \textit{face, mouth, eye}), artifact types (e.g. \textit{forgery, blurred, shaking}), and extents (e.g. \textit{no detectable, very high, obvious, slightly}), as we have guided in the lecture.
-We further employ ChatGPT-o3, a powerful OpenAI large model for reasoning, to analyze the distribution of described places, artifacts, and extents.
+We further employ ChatGPT-o3, a powerful OpenAI large model for reasoning, to analyze the distribution of described places, artifacts, and extents in the annotation.
 After careful prompting, checking, and re-prompting, we ended up with 14 categories of places, 19 categories of artifacts, and 4 categories of extents, and their ratios to the total number of descriptions in the dataset are shown in Fig. \ref{fig_category-hist}.
+This prompting procedure is detailed in our github repository for better transparency and reproducibility \footnote{\href{https://github.com/bomb2peng/DREAM-A-Benchmark-Study-for-Deepfake-photoREalism-AssessMent/blob/main/Prompts_categorization.md}{https://github.com/bomb2peng/DREAM-A-Benchmark-Study-for-Deepfake-photoREalism-AssessMent/blob/main/Prompts\_categorization.md}}.
 Note each description can include more than one kind of artifact/place/extent, thus their ratios may sum up to be over 1.
 We can see that most descriptions target the whole face followed by mouth and eyes.
 Blurring and flickering are the two most noticeable and reported artifacts, though the (descriptions of) artifact types have long tail.
 Finally, most annotators tend to describe the videos as having moderate extent of some artifacts.

 As an interesting populational investigation, in Fig. \ref{fig_population} we also show the box plot of each group's false negative rate, i.e., falsely recognizing a deepfake video as real.
 Here, a deepfake video scored at 5 points is treated as a false negative case.
 As can be seen, a person with average perception ability can only be fooled by less than 10\% deepfake videos that are most realistic.
 We then run the Kruskal–Wallis statistical test on the FNRs of different groups.
 The p-value of the null hypothesis that the FNR median of all of the groups are equal is obtained.
 For age, gender, education, prior knowledge, annotation time, the p-value is respectively 0.25, 0.41, 0.64, $8.2\times10^{-8}$, $9.8\times10^{-8}$.
 This indicates that people with different prior knowledge of deepfake are significantly different in the ability to recognize deepfakes, and that people using different annotation time are so too.
 Specifically, people with more prior knowledge of deepfake tend to be less fooled by deepfakes.
 It also applies to people using less annotation time, which may be because they are more confident in this task, reflecting potentially better deepfake perception ability.